studio24/deployer-recipes/docs/tasks/check-branch.md

 ## Tasks

-- `check-branch` – checks which stage and branch you are trying to deploy to.
+- `check:branch` – checks which stage and branch you are trying to deploy to.
 Ensures that non main branches deployed to production have to be forced.

 ## Usage